andersbekkevard/linalg/README.md

 - **Matrix Generator**:
   - A utility class (`MatrixBank`) for generating identity, diagonal, invertible, singular, rectangular, sparse, and test matrices.

-## AI Usage
+## LLM Usage

-JUnit tests and MatrixBank class are written by AI.
+JUnit tests and MatrixBank class are written by LLMs.

 ## Usage Example